inigoconsulting/inigo.containerattachment/docs/INSTALL.rst

-inigo.containerattachment Installation
+inigo.redirecttocontainer Installation
 --------------------------------------

-To install inigo.containerattachment using zc.buildout and the plone.recipe.zope2instance
+To install inigo.redirecttocontainer using zc.buildout and the plone.recipe.zope2instance
 recipe to manage your project, you can do this:

-* Add ``inigo.containerattachment`` to the list of eggs to install, e.g.:
+* Add ``inigo.redirecttocontainer`` to the list of eggs to install, e.g.:

     [buildout]
     ...
     eggs =
         ...
-        inigo.containerattachment
+        inigo.redirecttocontainer

 * Re-run buildout, e.g. with: